programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 If you double-click on a symbol in the default grammar (`name` or `occupation`) and hit your delete key, you will remove the symbol from the grammar.
 Do so for 'name' and 'occupation', leaving only 'origin'.
 Now, add a new symbol by clicking on the 'new symbol' button.
 Click on the name (`symbol1`) and rename it `being`.
 Click the `+` sign and add some of our rules above.
 Repeat for a new symbol called `placewhere`.

 As you do that, the editor will flash an error message at the top right, 'ERROR: symbol 'name' not found in tinygrammar'.
 This is because we deleted `name`, but the symbol `origin` has as one of its rules the symbol `name`!
 This is interesting: it shows us that we can _nest_ symbols within rules.
+Right?
+We could have a symbol called 'character', and character could have sub-symbols called 'first name', 'last name' and 'occupation' (and each of these containing an appropriate list of first names and last names and occupations).
+Each time the grammar was run, you'd get e.g. 'Shawn Graham Archaeologist' and stored in the 'character' symbol

 The other interesting thing here is that `origin` is a special symbol.
 It's the one from which the text is ultimately generated (the grammar is _flattened_ here).
 So let's change the `origin` symbol's rule so that _plantpotbot_ may speak.
 (When you reference another symbol within a rule, you wrap it with `#` marks, so this should read: `#being# #placewhere#`).

 {% include figure.html filename="bot-lesson-plantbot.png" caption="Building the grammar for plantpotbot" %}

 It still is missing something - the word 'I'.
 You can mix ordinary text into the rules.
-Go ahead and do that now.
-If you press the `+` beside the rule for the `origin` symbol, you can add another rule where perhaps plantpotbot speaks a bit more lyrically: `#placewhere# #being#`.
+Go ahead and do that now - press the `+` beside the rule for the `origin` symbol, and add the word 'I' so that the origin now reads `I #being# #placewhere#`.
+Perhaps your plantbot speaks with a poetic diction by reversing `#placewhere# #being#`.

 If you press 'save' in the editor, your grammar will be timestamped and will appear in the dropdown list of grammars.
 It's being saved to your browser's cache; if you clear the cache, you will lose it.